pabloi/matlab-linsys/README.md

 true EM: an implementation of an Expectation-Maximization algorithm.
 Alternates between estimating A,B,C,D,Q,R given some guess of the latents x, and estimating x from A,B,C,D,Q,R through the (optimal) Kalman smoother.

-fast EM: an approximation of the true EM method
+fast EM: an approximation of the true EM method, by exploiting steady-state behavior of the kalman filter/smoother

 *To Do*
 - Implement the extended KF, and extended Kalman Smoother.
 - Implement the implicit extended KF.
 - Implement the augmented KF.
 - Review outlier rejection scheme for KF.
-- Change fastEM to do a weighted average to smooth and non-smooth state estimation based on 1-step(?) forward output error
+- Implement adaptive KF
+- Change approximate logl computation to use median or steady-state uncertainty instead of mean, which makes no sense.
+- Change refineQR to use steady-state or median kalman gain instead of mean, which makes no sense..
+Check if these changes make a difference.
+- Implement a fast loglikelihood calculation that uses the same trick as fast KF: assume that uncertainty reaches a steady-state after some number of steps given by the largest eigenvalue of A.

 *Changelist*